 - Students can also book an online Quick Psychological Referral (QPR), a ten-minute online meeting with a university psychologist where you can talk about your current situation and ask your most relevant questions.
 The UM psychologists will refer you to the right support, if needed.

-- At the Inner City Library (ICL) you can find the Mindfulnest.
+- At the Inner City Library (ICL) and Randwyck Library, you can find the Mindfulnest.
 In this lovingly made, stimulus-free cabin, you can take a mindful break between your study periods and recharge your batteries.

 The other two main types of psychological support offered by UM are individual appointments or group sessions.
 Individual appointments can help you if you need to talk to someone about your problems.
 These can be anything from study-related issues, anxiety and depression to conflicts with family, etc. The group workshops provide training for students on issues like mindfulness, stress management, and loss and mourning.